 A former law firm associate and clerk at the Massachusetts Supreme Judicial Court, Professor Bishop oversees the Legal Research and Writing Program.
 His research interests include contract theory and the scope of enforceable obligations.

-Associate dean and professor Dussias researches and publishes extensively on American Indian law, including tribal environmental regulation and religious freedom.
+Acting Dean and Professor Dussias researches and publishes extensively on American Indian law, including tribal environmental regulation and religious freedom.
 Previously, she practiced corporate and securities law at a law firm.

 Professor Wilton B. Hyman